 Laser extreme pyrolysis has the potential to introduce localized shaping and chemical modification through carbonization.
 Laser selective pyrolysis has been employed for patterning silicon carbide bulk [32], metal-organic super conducting thin films [33] or polymer thin films.
-Furthermore, it can effectively pattern 2D polymer structures for graphenebased applications [34, 35].
+Furthermore, it can effectively pattern 2D polymer structures for graphene-based applications [34-35].
 However, none of them have been utilized for shaping and modifying 3D polymer structures.
 The high spatial resolution and energy tunability of the laser could potentially precipitate pyrolysis on 3D polymer structures.

-In this study, we demonstrate the laser localized extreme pyrolysis of polymer microlattices.
+In this study we demonstrate the laser localized extreme pyrolysis of polymer microlattices.
 First, localized modification is presented on one single beam with chemical composition mapping.
-Next, it is shown that localized shrinking can generate collective mechanical deformation and form new geometries on 3D unit cells such as the OT and the first stellation of rhombic dodecahedron (FS) [36].
+Next, it is shown that localized shrinking can generate collective mechanical deformation and form new geometries on 3D unit cells such as the octet truss (OT) and the first stellation of rhombic dodecahedron (FS) [36].
 Highly curved and twisted structures are fabricated, which are a conundrum with conventional MPL.
-Finally, with controlled continuous wave (CW) laser irradiation at specific positions and directions, gradient deformation can be introduced on periodic microlattices.
+Finally, with controlled CW laser irradiation at specific positions and directions, gradient deformation can be introduced on periodic microlattices.
 Through heat transfer simulations, we elucidate the underlying mechanisms and provide a design approach to architect the modified structures.
 The mechanical performance of deformed structures is also predicted through finite element analysis (FEA).
-Finally, by performing in-situ scanning
+Finally, by performing in-situ SEM on microindentation testing, we delineate how a 3D hybrid, partly ceramic, partly polymeric hybrid structure [37] can have enhanced mechanical performance due to the combination of structural features and its composite nature.

-Figure 1.
-The proposed process of the laser site selective modification of MPL fabricated 3D structure. (a) Multiphoton lithography. (b) Gold sputtering to enhance absorption, a step which is optional depending on the employed laser power and pulse regimes. (c) The focused laser beam heating at the top of the 3D structure, which is labelled with a red sphere. (d) Laser heating induced gradient volume reduction and the resulted gradient structure.
-The upper half of the structure is shrunken and the upper beam members are curved.
+Figure 1 | The proposed process of the laser site selective modification of MPL fabricated 3D structure. (a).
+Multiphoton lithography (b).
+Gold sputtering to enhance absorption, a step which is optional depending on the employed laser power and pulse regimes. (c) The focused laser beam heating at the top of the 3D structure, which is labelled with a red sphere. (d) Laser heating induced gradient volume reduction and the resulted gradient structure.
+The upper half of the structure is shrank and the upper beam members are curved.